 Arrest in cognizable offences does not require a warrant.
-It can be done on the making of accusation that is so dangerous or serious in nature that it cannot be avoided.
-Within 24 hours of the arrest, the Police has to acquire an arrest warrant for the person in custody.
-Within 24 hours, the Police has all the time to investigate the offence and question the person.
+It can be done on making of an accusation that is so dangerous or serious in nature that it cannot be avoided.
+Within 24 hours of the arrest, the Police have to acquire an arrest warrant for the person in custody.
+Within 24 hours, the Police have all the time to investigate the offence and question the person.

-When Police arrests a person in case if cognizable offence and investigation cannot be completed within 24 hours, then they make a written application to the magistrate and request him to keep the accused in police custody for further period otherwise the accused has to be released.
-The request of remand can be granted for not more than 14 days under the police custody.
+When the Police arrest a person in case if cognizable offence and investigation cannot be completed within 24 hours, then they make a written application to the magistrate and request him to keep the accused in police custody for a further period otherwise the accused has to be released.
+The request of remand can be granted for not more than 14 days under police custody.

 Statement of Witnesses

 During the investigation, the persons who are included in the case basically the witnesses, as well as the accused, are questioned and their statements of their side of the event are recorded.

 In case of rape and molestation or any such crime where the medical examination is necessary, it’s the duty of the police officer to get it conducted within 24 hours of the offence being reported.

 When a Police officer concludes an investigation of a cognizable offence, he sends a report to the magistrate of that investigation in which the I.O. finds the material to proceed against the accused.
 This report includes F.I.R., statements of witnesses recorded by police, names of parties, brief facts and information gathered by the I.O. during the investigation etc.

 At the stage of inquiry, the judge doesn’t give a decision.
 He/she reaches a preliminary finding and leaves it to the parties to make further action like plead guilty etc. In this stage, witnesses are generally required to come to the court, take an oath and then give evidence in respect of what they have seen and stated before the police during the investigation.